Seven (South Korean singer)

+Choi Dong-wook (Korean: 최동욱; born November 9, 1984), better known by his stage name Seven (Korean: 세븐; stylized as Se7en), is a South Korean singer.
+He made his debut in 2003 with the studio album Just Listen, which sold over 210,000 copies by the end of the year and spawned the hit single "Come Back to Me".
+Its success led Seven to win the Best New Artist awards at various year-end award ceremonies in South Korea, including at the SBS Gayo Daejeon, MBC Gayo Daejejeon, Mnet Music Video Festival and Golden Disc Awards.

+Seven's sophomore album, Must Listen (2004), also saw success and produced the hit single "Passion".
+It received various awards including Best Male Video at the 2004 MKMF and the Popularity Award at the Golden Disc Awards.
+In 2005, Seven expanded into the Japanese market with the release of his Japanese debut single "Hikari".
+His follow-up Japanese singles, "Style" (2005), "Start Line / Forever" (2005), and "I Wanna..."
+(2006), reached the top ten on the Oricon Singles Chart.

+Seven's third Korean studio album, 24/Seven, and first Japanese studio album, First Seven, were both released on March 8, 2006.
+In 2009, he recorded his first English-language single titled "Girls" with Lil' Kim.
+His next Korean singles, "Better Together" (2010) and "When I Can't Sing" (2012), reached the top five on the Gaon Digital Chart in South Korea.

 Career

 2003–2004: Debut with Just Listen, best new artist awards, and Must Listen

 Seven began training under the management agency YG Entertainment at the age of fifteen.
 After four years of training in singing and dancing, he made his debut in 2003 with the album Just Listen, released on March 8.
 Later that year, he received best new artist awards at the Golden Disc Awards, MBC Gayo Daejejeon, Mnet Music Video Festival, SBS Gayo Daejeon, and Seoul Music Awards.

 On July 7, 2004, Seven released his second album, Must Listen, which he described as being more grown-up than his debut album.
 Must Listen peaked at number one on the monthly Recording Industry Association of Korea album chart.
 The album's lead single, "Passion", won Best Male Video at the Mnet Km Music Video Festival, as well as bonsang awards at the Golden Disc Awards and MBC Gayo Daejejeon.